mrosemeier/mamo/README.md

-# MAMO
+# MAMO toolbox for material models

 ### Cite as
 [![DOI](https://zenodo.org/badge/363632970.svg)](https://zenodo.org/badge/latestdoi/363632970)

 ## Overview
-MAMO is toolbox for MAterial MOdels.
+MAMO is a toolbox for MAterial MOdels.

 ## Papers
 A description of the S-N models can be found in: